Distributed Scheduling using Graph Neural Networks: Distributed MWIS solver using graph neural networks

 Having discussed the rationale and the mechanics of a forward pass on our proposed architecture, we are left to discuss how to train the parameters $\ccalO$ in the GCN.
 It should be noted that the proposed setting differs from the typical supervised or semi-supervised settings on which GCNs are employed in two main aspects.
 First, although we can simulate training inputs ($\ccalG$, $\bbu$), in general we cannot obtain their associated optimal outputs $\bbv^*$ since this would require solving an NP-hard problem.
 Second, the output $\bbz$ of the GCN is related to the objective to be maximized $u(\hat{\bbv}_{\mathrm{GCN}})$ through a non-differentiable local greedy process.
 Inspired by reinforcement learning (RL) techniques, we seek to overcome these limitations by backpropagating a reward signal from $u(\hat{\bbv}_{\mathrm{GCN}})$ to $\bbz$.
 In particular, for nodes $v \in \hat{\bbv}_{\mathrm{GCN}}$, we consider the reward signal

-Notice that this reward signal is computed based on an efficient greedy solver, thus circumventing the need to have access to exact solutions of the MWIS problem.
+Notice that this reward signal is computed based on the efficient greedy solver in~\eqref{eq:lg} (where we replace $\bbw$ with $\bbu$), thus circumventing the need to have access to exact solutions of the MWIS problem.
 Intuitively, whenever the inclusion of $v$ in $\hat{\bbv}_{\mathrm{GCN}}$ leads to a solution with higher utility than the greedy baseline [$u(\hat{\bbv}_{\mathrm{GCN}}) > u(\hat{\bbv}_{\mathrm{Gr}})$] and $v$ plays a central role in this solution [large $u(v)$], we want to reward node $v$.
 By contrast, whenever node $v$ is included in a bad solution [$u(\hat{\bbv}_{\mathrm{GCN}}) < u(\hat{\bbv}_{\mathrm{Gr}})$], we want to avoid its inclusion in future solution sets.
 Consequently, we propose the following root-mean-square loss to train our GCN

 where $|\ccalV|$ denotes the size of the graph.
 By drawing graphs $\ccalG$ and utility weights $\bbu$ from prescribed distributions, we train our GCN weights $\ccalO$ through batch training, employing the Adam optimizer and exponentially decaying learning rates.